 - B. Is the requested accommodation related to the disability?
 If it is apparent that the request is related to the apparent or documented disability, the answer to this question is yes.
 If it is not apparent, the Housing Authority of the City of Waco will obtain documentation that the requested accommodation is needed due to the disability.
 The Housing Authority of the City of Waco will not inquire as to the nature of the disability. - C. Is the requested accommodation reasonable?
 In order to be determined reasonable, the accommodation must meet two criteria: - 1.
 Would the accommodation constitute a fundamental alteration?
 The Housing Authority of the City of Waco's business is housing.
 If the request would alter the fundamental business that the Housing Authority of the City of Waco conducts, that would not be reasonable.
-For instance, the Housing Authority of the City of Waco would deny a request to have the Housing Authority of the City of Waco do grocery shopping for a person with disabilities. - 2.
+For instance, the Housing Authority of the City of Waco would deny a request to have the Housing Authority of the City of Waco would deny a request to have the Housing Authority of the City of Waco and grocery shopping for a person with disabilities. - 2.
 Would the requested accommodation create an undue financial hardship or administrative burden?
 Frequently the requested accommodation costs little or nothing.
 If the cost would be an undue burden, the Housing Authority of the City of Waco may request a meeting with the individual to investigate and consider equally effective alternatives. - D. Generally, the individual knows best what it is they need.
 However, the Housing Authority of the City of Waco retains the right to be shown how the requested accommodation enables the individual to access or use the Housing Authority of the City of Waco's programs or services.